10 beginner tips to the 28mm focal length

 Here the Law of similarity and the Law of Continuity are in action.
 I wanted to bring attention to the men on the right.
 That’s as close as I could get – I was in a car – and I couldn’t just blur the background out.
 So I looked around to see how I could lead the eye and behold!
 Bunch of walking shadows appeared, and I made my shot.

 Bokeh is the simplest way to lead the eye because it creates contrast between a subject and it’s background.
-But when you can’t really have Bokeh, you have to always be on the lookout for leading the eye.
+But when you can’t really have Bokeh, you have to always be on the lookout for things to lead the eye to your subject.

 4) Get closer